 The LGPS is a funded defined-benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 18.3% for employers and 5.5% to 6.8% for employees.
+The agreed contribution rates for future years are 18.3% to 19.3% for employers and 5.5% to 6.8% for employees.